StiglCZ/engine/readme.md

 ##### Blender scene manager

 You can now simply design scenes using the new blender extension to design the scenes inside familiar blender UI! <br>
-For more info, go in [the utilities readme](utilities/utilities.md#blender-extension)
+For more info, you can go in [the utilities readme](utilities/utilities.md#blender-extension) and find out more.

 #### Collision

 The engine currently uses AABB collision.
 Every gameobject has its own collsion box(defined by position + AABB), and you can enable collision for specific object by pushing its id to the list of them in stream positon 2. <br>
-The collison system will then automatically send you back the data with the collision status in form of the `go.colliding` unsigned integer, which also declares where it collided it with
+The collison system will then automatically send you back the data with the collision status in form of the `go.colliding` unsigned integer, which also declares where it collided it with.

 #### Game specific components

-More info about them [here](game/game.md#game-specific-scripts)
+More info about them [here](game/game.md#game-specific-scripts).

-### C++ compatibility

-As for the compatibility with the C++ itself, the program is compatible with preety much everything.
-For audio and video C functions are used(openal and x11) and as for the C++ libs, only iostream, fstream, vector and string (and maybe something else I included after) should be used.
-So, if you use C++11+ then it will definetly be compatible! <br>
-Nvm, it isnt.
-Tried to migrate it into windows, no idea what its doing. <br>
-Can someone explain why `typeof` doesn't exist on windows?
-To help migrating to windows, you can contribute to the windows-port branch.

 ### Models